Spleen Functions, Hematoma, and Removal (Splenectomy) in Dogs

 The vet will probably recommend that the dog avoids climbing stairs for a while and eats frequent small meals rather than a few large ones.
 The dog won't be allowed to go for walks at first, but will soon be allowed to go for short ones.

 Other organs can take over the spleen's functions after a splenectomy, so a dog can live very well without a spleen.
 For example, like the spleen, the liver breaks down old and damaged red blood cells and recycles some of their components.
 It increases this activity when the spleen is removed.
 Although in general humans without a spleen live a normal life, we are more susceptible to certain infections after a splenectomy.
 According to vets, however, this is not much of a problem in dogs lacking the organ.

 Insurance or a Saving Fund for Pet Emergencies

-The cost for major veterinary surgery is very expensive.
+The cost of major veterinary surgery is very expensive.
 As cute and tempting as a puppy or a dog may be, it's very important to consider the financial future before bringing the dog home.
 It would be a horrible situation to be unable to afford a treatment that a pet needs in order to be free of pain or to survive.

 Pet medical insurance plans are available, but a person needs to be clear about what a plan covers before signing up for it.
 Another technique for preparing for pet emergencies is to set aside a specific amount of money from every pay period and place it in a separate savings account.

 Pets can be dear friends and deserve the best that we can give them.
-Assessing whether we can afford to take care of a pet and preparing for financial emergencies if we bring the pet into our family are important factors in pet ownership.
+Assessing whether we can afford to take care of a pet and preparing for financial emergencies if we bring an animal into our family are important factors in pet ownership.

 Update: In Loving Memory